TimMikeladze/next-apollo-joy-starter/README.md

 ## 🚪 Intro

 This is a slightly opinionated starter kit for developing [Next.js](https://nextjs.org/) apps.
 It uses the [Joy UI](https://mui.com/joy-ui/getting-started/overview/) library from [MUI](https://mui.com/) along with the [Apollo](https://www.apollographql.com/) stack.
 All [GraphQL](https://graphql.org/) are operations are fully typed with [GraphQL Codegen](https://the-guild.dev/graphql/codegen) and [Zeus](https://github.com/graphql-editor/graphql-zeus).
-The starter kit also includes a fully functional [authentication system](https://next-auth.js.org/), [localization](https://www.i18next.com/), [PWA](https://github.com/shadowwalker/next-pwa), dark / light mode, PWA support and plenty of other goodies for a great developer experience right out of the box.
+The starter kit also includes a fully functional [authentication system](https://next-auth.js.org/), [localization](https://www.i18next.com/), [PWA](https://github.com/shadowwalker/next-pwa) and plenty of other goodies for a great developer experience right out of the box.

 > 👋 Hello there!
 Follow me [@linesofcodedev](https://twitter.com/linesofcodedev) or visit [linesofcode.dev](https://linesofcode.dev) for more cool projects like this one.

 ## 🏃‍ Get started

-To get started clone the repo `npx degit` is a great way to do this as it will remove the `.git` folder plus extra files like the `LICENSE.md` or `FUNDING.yml`.
-Once cloned install all dependency with `yarn` and you are ready to go.
-Happy coding!
+To get started clone the repo.
+Using `npx degit` is a great get this done quickly as it will remove the `.git` folder plus extra files like the `LICENSE.md` or `FUNDING.yml` saving you the effort.

 ```console
 npx degit TimMikeladze/next-apollo-joy-starter my-app